P2GX/prenatalppkt/docs/fetal_growth_methods.md

 ---

 ## Hadlock Regression Formulas
 Hadlock and colleagues (1980s, Baylor College of Medicine, (see [**Key References**](#key-references))) developed widely used regression models to predict gestational age and estimated fetal weight (EFW) from ultrasound parameters.
-However, a significant limitation appears to arise from the data source, namely only 392 pregnancies from a single center (UTMB in Galveston)
+However, a significant limitation appears to arise from the data source, namely only 392 pregnancies from white women with uncomplicated pregnancies recorded at a single center (UTMB in Galveston).

+###

 ### Gestational Age Estimation
 - **Parameters used:** BPD, HC, AC, FL (alone or in combination).